 Frequently asked questions

 There are currently six in-person casinos in Maryland, including five that have legal sportsbooks in them.
 Additionally, four of the state’s other bingo and off-track betting facilities and one NFL stadium also house retail sportsbooks, amounting to 10 physical sportsbook locations throughout Maryland.

 Like other states, you have to be 21 or older to gamble in Maryland.

 No. You don’t need to be a resident of Maryland to bet in the state.
 You just need to be within state lines to legally place bets.

-The Maryland State Lottery & Gaming Control Agency regulates gambling in the state, including the new online sports betting industry.
+The Maryland State Lottery & Gaming Control Agency regulates gambling in the state, including the online sports betting industry.